tooleks/tooleks-js/README.md

 #### `Defer` class

-The purpose of the `Defer` object is to expose the associated `Promise` instance that can be used for signaling the successful or unsuccessful completion of the task.
+The purpose of the `Defer` class is to expose the associated `Promise` instance that can be used for signaling the successful or unsuccessful completion of the task.

 ```JavaScript
 const Defer = require("tooleks").Defer;